GoogleCloudPlatform/serverless-sample-tester/README.md

 It's required that you use the `_SST_RUN_REGION` [substitution](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values) for the Cloud Run region you deploy your sample to.
-The substitution will be set as the same region specified by your local gcloud installation's `run/region` gcloud property.
+The substitution will be set as the same region specified by your local gcloud installation's `run/region` property.

 ### README parsing
 To parse build and deploy commands from your sample's README, include the following comment code tag before each gcloud command: